Skip to content

 • consider the potential factors that can influence someone to take risks that could threaten the overall cybersecurity infrastructure of an organisation.

-What will you gain?
+What will employees gain?

-By the end of the course, you will leave with an understanding of the key techniques cybercriminals may use to gain access to personal/sensitive data employees may have access to during their work lives.
+By the end of the course, they will leave with an understanding of the key techniques cybercriminals may use to gain access to personal/sensitive data employees may have access to during their work lives.

-You’ll be able to demonstrate an understanding and confidence in how you can be more effective at protecting yourselves online through effective cybersecurity hygiene processes.
+They’ll be able to demonstrate an understanding and confidence in how you can be more effective at protecting yourselves online through effective cybersecurity hygiene processes.

 How you’re taught